-Designed by Charles Garnier and inaugurated in 1875 as the Academie Nationale de Musique—Theatre de l'Opera (National Academy of Music–Opera Theater), the neo-baroque style Opera Garnier is now the home of the Paris ballet-- creating some confusion for many tourists (ballet in the opera theater).
+Designed by Charles Garnier and inaugurated in 1875 as the Academie Nationale de Musique—Theatre de l'Opera (National Academy of Music–Opera Theater)—the neo-baroque style Opera Garnier is now the home of the Paris ballet.
+This does create some confusion for many tourists (ballet in the opera theater).

-To make a morning or afternoon of it, you can visit the Opera, take a stroll around the old department stores, have lunch in one of the gorgeous old 1900 brasseries in the vicinity (such as Cafe de la Paix, right across from the Opera), and wander through the grand old streets in the vicinity-- an area that's considered one of the crowning jewels of Haussmann's remodeled Paris.
+To make a morning or afternoon of it, you can visit the Opera, take a stroll around the old department stores, and have lunch in one of the gorgeous old 1900 brasseries in the vicinity (such as Cafe de la Paix, right across from the Opera).
+Then wander through the grand old streets in the vicinity—an area that's considered one of the crowning jewels of Haussmann's remodeled Paris.

 Visitors can tour the main premises of the Opera Garnier during the day and visit the site's museum, either on an individual basis or as part of a guided tour.

 Ticket prices for ballet and other performances vary.
-To consult current and upcoming performances at the Opera Garnier and book tickets in English, consult this website.
+Current performances at the Opera Garnier change so be sure to check to see what is upcoming.

 A recently opened restaurant situated on the Palais Garnier's eastern side (simply called "L'Opera") offers good-quality cuisine for breakfast, lunch, or dinner.
 Fixed-price menus are available at limited times.

-Make sure to read our complete guide to Paris for music lovers, which gives you a great overview of the city's best venues, annual festivals, and more.
+Make sure to read our complete guide to Paris for music lovers, which gives you an excellent overview of the city's best venues, annual festivals, and more.